Weave Code

 Frequently asked questions about Laravel Query Builder

-Can I use this package with Laravel 6 or older versions?
+Can I use this package with Laravel 9 or 10?
+What’s the latest supported version?

-How do I restrict API clients from querying sensitive fields?
+How do I restrict API clients from sorting by specific columns to prevent performance issues?

 Weaver